LucWeidell/student-workbook/src/reflections/wk2/day2.md

 ## What are higher order functions?
 Can you provide an example?
 Functions that either take or return a function.
-Ex: forEach(), filter(), find(): each run on an erray and each element adn can have an expression that run on each element making it higher order.
+Ex: forEach(), filter(), find(): each run on an array and each element adn can have an expression that run on each element making it higher order.

 ## Afternoon Challenge: